AWS Prerequisites

 Note: "s3:PutObjectTagging" is optional.
 It is required only to enable object tagging in the ChaosSearch UI.

-• The second statement provides a bucket for ChaosSearch to write its metadata and statistics.
-The name of the bucket must be named "cs-".
+• The second statement provides a bucket for ChaosSearch to write its index data and statistics.
+The name of the bucket must be cs-<external-ID>.

 Attach the Policy to the ChaosSearch IAM Role

-1. On the Roles page, select your newly created role to display it.
+1. On the Roles page, select your new ChaosSearch role that you just created.
 The role Summary page appears.

 1029